“What is the Netherlands known for?” you might ask yourself. Well, we’re here to show you the most iconic Dutch things the country is famous for!

 The tin-glazed earthenware is decorated with cobalt oxide that gives a blue color to the designs.
 This form of pottery has come to epitomize the Netherlands.

-You can buy Delftware porcelain items like salt and pepper shakers, vases, hand-painted tiles, and other souvenirs from authentic earthenware factories in Delft who will also provide you with a Chamber of Commerce certificate.
+You can buy Delftware porcelain items like salt and pepper shakers, vases, hand-painted tiles, and other souvenirs from authentic earthenware factories in Delft which will also provide you with a Chamber of Commerce certificate.

 About a third of the Netherlands lies below sea level.
 Hence, the country has developed a comprehensive water management project to maintain the security of its land.